BlenderEnvironments/2_Texturing_Basics/README.md

 **After watching (learning outcomes)…**

-< What the student will be able to do, space above important >
+You will have a series of models to test your textures on.

 ### 8 Using A Height Or Displacement Map